Cloudera Manager 5 Overview

 - Parcels can be installed at any location in the filesystem and by default are installed in /opt/cloudera/parcels.
 In contrast, packages are installed in /usr/lib.

 - Parcel handling automatically downloads, distributes, and activates the correct parcel for the operating system running on each host in the cluster.
-Mixed operating system type and version clusters are supported, however using the same version of the same operating system on all cluster hosts is strongly recommended.
+All CDH and Cloudera Manager hosts that make up a logical cluster need to run on the same major OS release to be covered by Cloudera Support.

 - Distribution of CDH as a single object - Instead of having a separate package for each part of CDH, parcels have just a single object to install.
 This makes it easier to distribute software to a cluster that is not connected to the Internet.